bruvellu/terebratalia-wnts/wnt.md

 In addition, a number of molecular studies revealed genes involved in anterior patterning [@Passamaneck2011-wj; @Santagata2012-he] and mesoderm development [@Passamaneck2015-aw], as well as the expression domains of *Hox* genes during axial patterning [@Schiemann2017-wd; @Gasiorowski2019-ab], and the role of FGF signaling in mesoderm formation [@Andrikou2021-cc] which provide informative data to integrate with Wnt data to understand axial patterning.

 In previous studies, we found that early Wnt signaling plays a role in the endomesoderm specification, and in the induction of posterior fates [@Martin-Duran2016-qa].
 In late stages, *wnt1* expression also demarcates the head--trunk boundary between the larval lobes of *T. transversa* and is probably involved in the patterning of the boundary [@Vellutini2016-lq].
-Over-activation of the Wnt/beta-catenin pathway disrupts the molecular and morphological organization of the larval subdivisions [@Martin-Duran2016-qa; @Vellutini2016-lq], suggesting that Wnts may also regulate the regional specification and differentiation of the body along the anteroposterior axis.
+Over-activation of the Wnt/beta-catenin pathway disrupts the molecular and morphological organization of the larval subdivisions [@Martin-Duran2016-qa; @Vellutini2016-lq], suggesting that Wnt activity may also regulate the regional specification and differentiation of the body along the anteroposterior axis.
 However, a full characterization of Wnt signaling components and their developmental expression with the receptor context is lacking in brachiopods.

 <!--Toll [@Orus-Alcalde2021-ra]-->